 About Me

-I am an assistant professor of I/O psychology in the Department of Psychology at Baruch College (CUNY), having earned my doctoral degree from Washington State University.
-I am a versatile researcher with expertise in three lines of research:
+I am an assistant professor of I/O psychology in the Department of Psychology at Baruch College and CUNY Graduate Center, having earned my doctoral degree from Washington State University.
+My research agenda covers three main topics:

 (i) investigating the nature of economic stressors (e.g., job insecurity and financial stress), their explanatory mechanisms, novel consequences, and individual and contextual moderators;